json-api/json-api/format/index.md

 #### Resource Attributes <a href="#document-structure-resource-object-attributes" id="document-structure-resource-object-attributes" class="headerlink"></a>

-A resource object **MUST** contain at least the following top-level members:

-* `"id"`
-* `"type"`

-In addition, a resource object **MAY** contain any of these top-level members:

-* `"links"`: information about a resource's relationships (described below).
-* `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.

 Any other member in a resource object represents an "attribute", which may contain any valid JSON value.